Tuul River

 The Tuul River or Tula River (/ˈtuːl/; Туул гол, Tuul gol, [ˈtʰʊːɮ ɢɔɮ]; in older sources also Tola) is a river in central and northern Mongolia.
 Sacred to the Mongols, the Tuul is generally called the Hatan Tuul (Хатан Туул, [ˈχaʰtəɴ tʰʊːɮ]; "Queen Tuul").
 It is 882.8 km long and drains an area of 49840 sqkm.
 The Secret History of the Mongols (1240 AD) frequently mentions a "Black Forest of the Tuul River" where the palace of Ong Khan was located.

 The river originates in the Khan Khentii Strictly Protected Area in the Khentii Mountains, in the Erdene sum of Töv aimag.

 From there, it travels southwest until it reaches the territory of Ulaanbaatar.
 Its water runs through the southern part of the capital city of Mongolia, continuing in a western direction in large loops.
 When it meets the border of Bulgan aimag it turns north, running along that border.
 After it enters Selenge aimag, it discharges into the Orkhon River near the sum center of Orkhontuul sum.

 The Orkhon flows into the Selenge River, which flows into Russia and Lake Baikal.
 The Tuul River also flows along the Khustain Nuruu National Park.
 It is typically frozen over from the middle of November through the middle of April.
 Willow forests grow along the Tuul River, and the river itself is home to endangered species of sturgeon.
 Currently the river is suffering from pollution, some caused by Ulaanbaatar's central sewage treatment facility, as well as heavy mineral and sedimentation pollution caused by gold mining in the Zaamar area.
 In addition, the steady influx of people settling near the river may be causing a degradation of water quality.

-Descriptions

-The French missionary Jean-Francois Gerbillon, who traveled many times through Mongolia, gave a description of the Tuul river in his journal entry dated August 3, 1698:

-Monsieur de Bourboulon (Minister of France) also visited the river in 1860:

-Orkhon inscriptions states that Once Toquz Oghuz were living on the sides of Tuul River neighbouring to Tatars.
-Toquz Oghuz migrated from this place to western regions in the 8th century.
+Usage

+In 2014, almost 100 million m3 of water was withdrawn from the river for domestic, livestock, cropland and industrial use, making it the most used river in Mongolia.